 After serving 14 years as a port employee, Nancy Baker was elected to the board in 2003, becoming the first female commissioner in the Port of Vancouver’s 100-year history.
 Appropriately, Ms. Baker served as chair of the commission during the port’s centennial year in 2012.
-She is currently serving as vice president of the board for 2014.
+She is currently serving as president of the board for 2015.
 Elected to her second term in 2009, Ms. Baker is a graduate of Hudson’s Bay High School and attended classes at both Portland State University and Clark College.

 In 1996, Ms. Baker was named one of Clark County’s Women of Achievement by Clark College and the YWCA.
 In 2006, she received the Community Service Award from the SW Washington Labor Roundtable and the Central Labor Council; in 2007 she was named one of the 100 Most Powerful Women of Clark County by the Columbian newspaper.
 Ms. Baker has served on numerous boards and commissions and currently is a member of the Regional Transportation Council and the Vancouver Downtown Association.